User Community Service Desk Downloads

 Workflow tasks

-Workflow tasks (access request and review request task types) are a particular subset of tasks that are created automatically when a user submits an access or review request.
+Workflow tasks (access request and review request task types) are created automatically when you submit an access or review request.
+As such, some actions available for user-created tasks are not available or are automated:

 • You cannot edit or delete these task types nor set them as inactive.